Published on July 28, 2020. Last Updated on October 21, 2021.

 Research on Topical Niacinamide for Hair Growth in Women

 In a research study called, A pilot study evaluating the efficacy of topically applied niacin derivatives for treatment of female pattern alopecia, 60 women at various stages of pattern hair loss (Ludwig types 1-3) participated in a double-blind, placebo-controlled study on the effects of nicotinate on hair health and hair loss.

 In women, pattern hair loss (androgenic alopecia) manifests as thinning hair density, increased shedding, and hair strands with reduced volume.
 So far, Minoxidil 2% is the only approved treatment for this condition.

 As discussed earlier, nicotinic acid combines with Niacin to form nicotinamide, also known as niacinamide.
 The anionic form of this acid is nicotinate which was observed in this study.

 The researchers observed the topical effects of octyl nicotinate.
 First, they divided the female participants into two groups:

 - Treatment group who received a topical solution of the octyl nicotinate

 - Control group who received an inactive vehicle solution

-This showed that nicotinic acid derivatives could be a potentially viable treatment for female alopecia, confirming how niacin benefits for hair can be effective.
+This shows that nicotinic acid derivatives could be a potentially viable treatment for female alopecia, confirming how niacin benefits for hair can be effective.
 Yet, continued studies on larger sample sizes are still needed at this point to directly confirm niacin’s influence of hair health and hair growth.

 A Study on a Niacin Topical Hair Growth Formulation